saraclohisey/maic_bpd_paper/manuscript.md

 Next, we created a protein-protein interaction network.
 MCL clustering identified 32 clusters with >=5 members.
 Each of the 10 largest clusters contained >=10 members.
 Among these, we found programs associated with adaptive immunity, the SWI/SNF complex and post-translational protein phosphorylation.

+### Overlap with ARDS
+We were interested in the similarities between ARDS in adults and BPD in neonates.
+We compared prioritised BPD genes to prioritised ARDS genes from our previous study [Millar].
+We found that 112 genes were shared between the two datasets.
+Functional enrichment of analyses demonstrated that genes associated with T cell activity were enriched in this overlap.

+[TCELL RESPONSE?]

 ### Rodent - broad - systematic review info
 <!-- Summary of rodent results -->
-22 murine BPD studies yielded 33 gene lists for analysis using MAIC (23 ranked and 10 unranked).
+22 rodent BPD studies yielded 33 gene lists for analysis using MAIC (23 ranked and 10 unranked).
 Of the 22 studies, 14 used mice models and 8 used rat models.
-The majority (19/22 86%) of these studies modelled BPD by exposing murine models to hyperoxic environments.
-Other methods included lipopolysaccharide (LPS) treatment and induced low birth weight.
+The majority (19/22 86%) of these studies modeled BPD by exposing neonatal pups to hyperoxic environments.
+There was variation in the timeframe of hyperoxia and recovery and also the percent oxygen used for hyperoxia across the studies.
+Other methods to model BPD in rodent models included lipopolysaccharide (LPS) treatment (1 study) and induced low birth weight (2 studies).
+All but one included study used lung tissue for analyses.

 ### Rodent - specific - MAIC analysis
 <!-- Specific results worth highlighting -->